11ty/eleventy-base-blog/posts/design-doc-a-design-doc.md

 Status: Draft
 Authors: Malte Ubl

+**Note**: While this post continues to be independently useful, I have published a more approachable write-up about Google's use of design docs in [Design Docs at Google](/posts/design-docs-at-google/)

 ## Context and scope

 [Software design](http://en.wikipedia.org/wiki/Software_design) is an important element of software engineering in which, after we established the requirements of the product or system we are building, we make plans and decisions how to best implement those requirements in software.